At the Immigrant's Table

 When you whip up a hearty batch of moqueca, serve it with a few side dishes that complement its rich and vibrant flavors.
 Here's my go-to list:

-• White Rice: The traditional base for moqueca, white rice soaks up the delicious sauce beautifully.
+• White Rice: The traditional base for moqueca, essential for soaking up the sauce.

 • Pirão: This is a thick, creamy porridge made with cassava flour and fish stock, and it's just heartwarming.